 Fatigue management, overtime, visa legislations, award requirements...these are just some of the reasons that KeyPay users have listed when requesting that 'roster warnings' be implemented.
 Well, it's my pleasure to announce that the wait is over - roster warnings are now available!
-Payroll admins can relax, knowing that their staff will be rostered correctly based on their respective working requirements, without the hassle of having to manually assess each shift.
+If you're an accountant, bookkeeper or payroll bureau who helps clients to create rosters, you can relax in the knowledge that their staff will be rostered correctly based on employees' respective working requirements, without the hassle of having to manually assess each shift.

 Increase accuracy and efficiency